 I write primarily about the people and places I encounter in daily life, often touching on universal stories or experiences my readers can relate to.
 Inspiration often comes as I walk.
 The voice recorder on my iPhone is my constant companion.

-Pam’s first book of poetry Parallel Lines was published by Ekstasis Editions (Victoria) in 2006.
-It explored the distance between her adopted home in Canada and the old country with poems reaching back into family history.
+My first book of poetry was Parallel Lines Ekstasis Editions (Victoria) in 2006.
+It explored the distance between my adopted home in Canada and the old country with poems reaching back into family history.